strubell/11-767/labs/lab2-benchmarking/lab2-benchmarking.md

     sudo apt install powertop
     pip3 install powertop
     ```
     and/or the `jtop` tool on Jetson (see installation instructions [here](https://github.com/rbonghi/jetson_stats/)).
 Follow the same procedure as you used to compute latency, but this time compute energy: (avg) watts * time.
+You will likely need to sample power a number of times throughout each inference, and average.
+2. Any difficulties you encountered here?
+Why or why not?

 5: Discussion
 ----
 1. Analyze the results.
 Do they support your hypotheses?
 Why or why not?
+Did you notice any strange or unexpected behavior?
+What might be the underlying reasons for that behavior?

 5: Extra
 ----